nik3225/nik3225/README.md

-- 👋 Hi, I’m @nik3225
-- 👀 I’m interested in data science
-- 🌱 I’m currently learning data analytics using machine learning algorithms
-- 📫 How to reach me nikhilrana3225@gmail.com
+Hi, I am a data analyst with over 5 years of experience.
+Reach out to me @ nikhilrana3225@gmail.com.
 <!---
 nik3225/nik3225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.